-His service to the community includes: Chair Burnside Hospital Major Fundraising Committee; Chair Sir Donald Bradman Collection Appeal; Former Board Member of South Australian Housing Trust (now Housing SA); Former Board Member of The Australian Formula One Grand Prix Board (S.A.) and The Motor Sport Board (S.A.); Life Member of St. Peters Old Collegians Football and Cricket Clubs; Life Member of Real Estate Institute of South Australia.
+His service to the community includes being SA/NT Chairman of PCFA, Chair of the Burnside Hospital Major Fundraising Committee, Chair Sir Donald Bradman Collection Appeal; a Former Board Member of South Australian Housing Trust (now Housing SA), a former Board Member of The Australian Formula One Grand Prix Board (S.A.) and The Motor Sport Board (S.A.), a Life Member of St. Peters Old Collegians Football and Cricket Clubs and Life Member of Real Estate Institute of South Australia.